Ronald Arévalo

-Ronald Arévalo (born 18 May 2003) is a professional footballer who plays as a winger for New York City FC II in the MLS Next Pro.
+Ronald Arévalo (born 18 May 2003) is a professional footballer who plays as a winger.
 Born in the United States, he is an El Salvador international.

 Career

 Arévalo started his career with American fourth tier side Cedar Stars Rush.
 In 2021, he signed for HB Køge in the Danish second tier.
 Before the 2022 season, Arévalo signed for Finnish third-tier club OTP.

 In 2022, he signed for NYCFC II in the American third tier.